yubozhao/kfserving/docs/samples/bentoml/README.md

 ### Deploy InferenceService

+BentoML provides a convenient way of containerizing the model API server with Docker.
+To create a docker container image for the sample model above:

 Find the file directory of the SavedBundle with `bentoml get` command, which is directory structured as a docker build context.
 Running docker build with this directory produces a docker image containing the API model server.
 Replace